-- High school diploma or GED. - Students must be cleared through the National Sex Offender Registry system, pass a background check, provide negative results of a Tuberculin skin test and obtain liability insurance prior to registering for certain courses.
+- If apploying for financial aid High school diploma or GED. - Students must be cleared through the National Sex Offender Registry system, pass a background check, provide results of a Tuberculin skin test and obtain liability insurance prior to registering for certain courses.